Mary Glindon: Member of Parliament

 Glindon was selected in February 2010 as Labour candidate for the Labour safe seat of North Tyneside, while a Councillor for Battle Hill Ward on North Tyneside Council, after the previous Labour MP Stephen Byers announced in November 2009 that he would not contest the next election.

 At her first general election in May 2010, she won North Tyneside with a 50.7% vote share.

 As an MP her parliamentary voting record has included opposing the 'bedroom tax' and increasing welfare support for those unable to work due to illness or disability.
 She voted against raising tuition fees to £9000 and against the cut in the Education Maintenance Allowance (EMA) for 16- to 19-year-olds.
 She has voted for measures to curb climate change and for measures to raise the level of income tax for those earning over £150,000.

 In February 2013, Glindon voted against the second reading of the Marriage (Same Sex Couples) Act 2013, and signed a letter saying the Government had no right to redefine marriage.
 Subsequently, in May 2013 the MP voted against the bill's third and final reading, opposing the legalisation of same-sex marriage within England and Wales.

 She has called for a Commons debate on the badger cull, which she opposed.

 She is a former member of the Environment, Food and Rural Affairs Select Committee, and the Communities and Local Government Select Committee, as of 2010 and 2013, respectively.
-She was Parliamentary Private Secretary (PPS) to Mary Creagh when she was Shadow Secretary of State for Transport until 2014.
+She was parliamentary private secretary (PPS) to Mary Creagh when she was Shadow Secretary of State for Transport until 2014.
 Glindon was re-elected on 8 May 2015, with 26,191 votes and 55.9% share of the votes cast.

-She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.
+She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 Glindon was elected in the constituency of Newcastle upon Tyne East and Wallsend in the 2024 general election with a majority of 12,817, following the abolition of the North Tyneside constituency.